Business College of Business

 Global Immersion

 The College of Business has several outstanding global immersion programs where students may enroll and complete coursework for their degree requirements at a foreign institution or at an international site.
 Students should identify their intentions early in their program to ensure the appropriate sequencing and transfer of credit.
-Below are a few of the many global immersion opportunities.
-Visit the Business Abroad website and the Global Experiences website for a complete list of programs.
+The Business Abroad website and the Global Experiences website provide listings of programs.
+A few of the many global immersion options are noted below.

 The Nebraska at Oxford program allows undergraduate students to study British political and economic policy at Oxford University during a four-week summer program.
 Business students earn credit for ECON 466 Pro-seminar in International Relations (3 cr) and ECON 467 Pro-seminar in International Relations II (3 cr); non-business students may also participate and earn credit for ECON 466 (3 hrs) and ENGL 386/THEA 386 Shakespeare's Dramatic Arts (3 cr).
 Business students must complete ECON 211 and ECON 212 prior to program participation.